-- Tender fish, meat, or poultry that is either ground or in small pieces
+- Tender fish, meat, or poultry that is in small pieces

 - Soups with soft meats & veg

 Usually, for both cuspid and wisdom tooth aftercare, your doctor will see you seven to ten days after surgery to evaluate the healing process and make sure you are maintaining good oral hygiene.
 You should plan to see your orthodontist within 1-14 days to activate the eruption process by applying the proper rubber band to the chain on your tooth.
-As always, your doctor will be available at the office or can be beeped after-hours if any problems should arise post-surgery.
+As always, Dr. Chun is available at the office and you can reach him after-hours if any problems arise post-surgery.

 Simply call the office at 925-833-8316 or contact us if you have any questions.